Epilepsy & Seizures

 Eyelid manifestations in normal people.
 With the possible exception of violent myoclonic jerks in eyelid myoclonia, all other eyelid symptoms during absence seizures are manifested by normal people in their everyday life.
 The eyes and the eyelids are the most sensitive and expressive parts of our body.

-Eyelid myoclonia can only rarely be seen in typical absence seizures of idiopathic generalized epilepsy other than Jeavons syndrome.
-In a study of 60 such patients with video-EEG recorded absence seizures, only 5 had eyelid myoclonia (73).
-Of these 5 patients, only 1 was also photosensitive, and only 1 experienced seizures precipitated by eye closure.
+Eyelid myoclonia can only rarely be seen in typical absence seizures of idiopathic generalized epilepsy other than eyelid myoclonia with absences.
+In a study of 60 such patients with video-EEG recorded absence seizures, only five had eyelid myoclonias (85).
+Of these five patients, only one was also photosensitive, and only one experienced seizures precipitated by eye closure.

-In a report, 2 female pediatric patients with probable genetic cryptogenic epilepsy presented with eyelid myoclonia with prominent myoclonic seizures, atonic components on video-EEG, and cognitive impairment (31).
+In a report, two female pediatric patients with probable genetic cryptogenic epilepsy presented with eyelid myoclonia with prominent myoclonic seizures, atonic components on video-EEG, and cognitive impairment (35).

-The diagnosis is easy based on the history; observation of the patient; and detailed sleep-awake video-EEG, with correct technique and assessment during photic stimulation (49; 21; 51).
-Video-EEG is the single most important procedure to diagnose and elucidate the unique electroclinical characteristics of Jeavons syndrome.
+The diagnosis is easy based on the history; observation of the patient; and detailed sleep-awake video-EEG, with correct technique and assessment during photic stimulation (54; 24; 56).
+Video-EEG is the single most important procedure to diagnose and elucidate the unique electroclinical characteristics of eyelid myoclonia with absences.
 During drowsiness, hyperventilation, and intermittent photic stimulation, an exacerbation of clinical and EEG events is seen (25).
 Neuroimaging is usually done when intellectual disability is present and in atypical and drug-resistant cases.
 Genetic testing is performed in specific cases.